pathik-modi/DatingApp/README.md

     - Page size should be limited
     - we should always page result

+## Section 15 - adding messaging
+- many to many relationship
+- query params in angular
+- using route resolvers in angular
+- create entity - add list in AppUser - add connection in Data/dataContext file -
 ## Shortcuts
 - dotnet -h - (terminal) - gives you a list of all options for dotnet commands
 - dotnet new list - (terminal) - gives you a list of all possible templates you can create